What is a cycle track?

 Where is the project?

-The Tower Grove Connector is located in St. Louis City between The Grove Entertainment District and Tower Grove Park.
+The Tower Grove Connector is located in St. Louis City between Tower Grove Park and Cortex.
 It passes through the neighborhoods of Forest Park Southeast, Botanical Heights, and Shaw.
-The Connector will be built along Tower Grove Avenue and South Vandeventer Avenue.
+Phase 1 of the Connector will be built along Tower Grove Avenue and South Vandeventer Avenue.
+Phase 2 will extend along Sarah Street.

 How long is the route?

-The upgraded cycle track will stretch 1.4 miles.
+The upgraded cycle track will stretch 1.4 miles for Phase 1, with an additional 0.4 miles in Phase 2

 How much will this project cost?

-The total cost of the project will be approximately $9 million.
+The total cost of Phase 1 will be approximately $9 million, and $5 million in Phase 2.

 Who is paying for the project?

-The majority of funding comes from a $5.59 million federal construction grant.
+The majority of funding comes from $9 million of federal construction grants.
 This money was awarded from the Congestion Mitigation and Air Quality Program and is administered locally by East West Gateway Council of Governments.

 In addition to federal funding, support for this project comes from the City of St. Louis and local businesses, foundations, and organizations.